Bronchitis: Symptoms, Causes and Treatment

 It affects mostly children under 5 years old.

 It is a returning cough that occurs for at least 3 months in a year continually for 2 years.

-It is a cough producing sputum and usually results from a respiratory infection, use of tobacco in smoking and inhaling irritable substances in the air.
+It is productive cough releasing sputum and usually results from a respiratory infection, use of tobacco in smoking and inhaling irritable substances in the air.